 |Colors||Blue, red, white, green, grey, yellow, orange, camo|

-The inside is filled with high-resilience foam, ensuring that the PL6000 gaming chair will be just as comfortable in a year’s time.
-The armrests are fully adjustable too, capable of moving in four directions.
+The inside is filled with high-resilience foam, ensuring that the PL6000 gaming chair will be just as comfortable in a year.
+The armrests are fully adjustable, too, capable of moving in four directions.
 This allows you to find the most comfortable spot for your height and shape.

 You’ve probably also noticed the adjustable headrest and lumbar support cushion.
-These are entirely removable, and made of the same PVC leather as the chair for a consistent feel.
+These are completely removable, and made of the same PVC leather as the chair for a consistent feel.

-Really, there’s nothing particularly unique about this chair’s appearance.
-We really liked that the branding was discreet; rather than displaying a huge multi-colored logo, Vertagear have indented their logo into the headrest.
+There’s nothing particularly unique about this chair’s appearance.
+We liked that the branding was discreet, rather than displaying a huge multi-colored logo.
+Vertagear has indented their logo into the headrest.

 Also, the casters have a colored trim to match the upholstery.
 This is a small addition, but it’s a nice touch.

 The PL6000 is one of the most robust chairs present on the market, with a weight limit of 440lbs.
 Given that most only support around 300lbs, this model is far superior if you’re on the heavier side.